shapemi/shapemi.github.io/submission/index.md

 Following the presentation, the session's chair will facilitate a brief live discussion.
 Additionally, authors are requested to create a concise video showcasing their posters, which will be displayed on-site and subsequently featured on our website.

 * **Proceedings**: We plan on publishing the workshop proceedings in Lecture Notes in Computer Science (LNCS) and selected high-quality papers may be invited for journal extension to the [MELBA](https://www.melba-journal.org/) (Machine Learning for Biomedical Imaging) journal, in addition to publication in LNCS.
+We might explore an alternative route for the proceedings this year.
+All authors of accepted papers with a listed OpenReview account will receive an instruction package via email from the OpenReview email system.

 Please note that at least one co-author **must register** for the workshop by MICCAI's 2026 (early-bird) registration deadline and be available on-site: **Room Name (floor) Berlin (G) - STRASBOURG CONVENTION CENTER, FRANCE**.